coryvisi/serverless-pdf-chat/docs/full_deployment_guide.md

 To deploy this solution, we need four AWS accounts as follows:

-    1. Central deployment account to create AWS CDK Pipelines
+* Central deployment account to create AWS CDK Pipelines
-    1. Dev account for one or more development data lakes
+* Dev account for one or more development data lakes
-    1. Test account for testing or staging the data lake
+* Test account for testing or staging the data lake
-    1. Prod account for the production data lake
+* Prod account for the production data lake

-Figure below represents the centralized deployment model.
+The figure below represents the centralized deployment model.

 ![Data Lake Repository Branch Strategy](Aws-cdk-pipelines-blog-datalake-branch_strategy_etl.png)

-Note the following considerations:

-1. Each source code repository should be organized into three branches, one for each environment (main branch is often used for production).
+* Each source code repository should be organized into three branches, one for each environment (main branch is often used for production).
-1. Each branch is mapped to an AWS CDK Pipeline and a target environment.
+* Each branch is mapped to an AWS CDK Pipeline and a target environment.
 This way, code changes made to the branches are deployed iteratively to their respective target environment.
-1. Using AWS CDK, we apply the the following bootstrapping design:
+* Using AWS CDK, we apply the the following bootstrapping design:
-    1. The central deployment account will utilize a standard bootstrap.
+    * The central deployment account will utilize a standard bootstrap.
-    1. Each target account will require a cross account trust policy to allow access from the centralized deployment account.
+    * Each target account will require a cross account trust policy to allow access from the centralized deployment account.

 ---

 ### Continuous Delivery of Data Lake Infrastructure using CDK Pipelines

-Figure below illustrates the continuous delivery of ETL resources for the data lake.
+The figure below illustrates the continuous delivery of ETL resources for the data lake.

 ![Data Lake CDK Pipeline Continuous Delivery](Aws-cdk-pipelines-blog-datalake-continuous_delivery_data_lake_etl.png)

-Note the following considerations:

 1. The DevOps administrator checks in the code to the repository.
 1. The DevOps administrator (with elevated access) facilitates a one-time manual deployment on a target environment.
 Elevated access includes administrative privileges on the central deployment account and target AWS environments.